 The second important element in this method is control of the clamped parts’ stiffness.
 Compression of the joint members and crushing of the surfaces under the fastener head and nut have to be considered.
-These factors can cause significant uncertainty and may be alleviated by the use of hardened steel washers.
+These factors can cause significant uncertainty and can be alleviated by the use of hardened steel washers.

 Associated with this aspect is non-alignment of the flanges prior to assembly.
 The method assumes that the flanges are perfectly parallel, and in close uniform contact and that there is no deflection of the flanges.
 The first assumption can be ensured by specifying a 'snug' torque to which the fastener is tightened prior to commencing measurement of the rotation angle.
 This ensures that the joint faces are effectively in close uniform contact before assembly.
-The second assumption may be ensured by careful design, and by consideration of the effects of any gasket materials that may be included in the joint.
+The second assumption can be ensured by careful design, and by consideration of the effects of any gasket materials that can be included in the joint.

 The accuracy with which the operator can set the rotation angle depends on the accessibility of the fastener and having specifications that involve simple fractional rotations (e.g. ¾ of a revolution).
+It is important to note, that pumping (turning the torque wrench forth and back) can lead to significant errors, since the resolution of the optical angle measurement usually is in the range of 0,5 to 1,0 degrees, whereas the resolution of the mechanical mechanism is in the range of 3 to 5 degrees.

+Most of the described shortcomings can be overcome by a proper approach for the angle driven tightening, including a dedicated calibration of the joints to be tightened.

+In practice, to assess the stress state in the fastener it is feasible to start with a classic bolt analysis, where the friction variation is reduced from the unknown large scatter, to a scatter of around 20% (i.e. 0,08-0,096) and a utilization of the bolt around 0,8 to 0,9.
+This can provide the analyst with a preload, which the junction is capable of.
+It is important to take care of the selection of the lower friction bound, which is in line with the selected type of connection (lubricated, non-lubricated).

+The next step is to setup up a calibration joint, which has identical compliances for the clamped parts and the fastener, including a force-measuring device.
+With this calibration setup, the 'snug torque' and the angle needed to derive the defined preload can be defined.
+The 'snug torque' is ideally at a region, where the force-torque or force-angle diagram gets into the linear relation.

+The shortcomings of handling activities like pumping remain and have to be avoided by proper AIT.

+The large advantage with this method is, that compared to the classical uncalibrated torque tightening approach a significant smaller variation in the preload can be achieved, which enhances the overall performance of the junction.

 Ultrasonic Methods

 Introduction